Ragin-LundF/k8s-jcasc-management-go/README.md

 | -logencoding=<encoding> | Set log encoding of the logger (`zap`).
 Default is `json`.
 Possible values are: `json` or `console` | `-logencoding=console` |
 | -server=<true|false> | *Experimental*.
 Starts the system as a server.
 Currently it has not enough functions to talk about... | `-server=true` |

+## Build hints ##

+This was realized with the [fyne](https://fyne.io/) framework.
+If you have trouble to compile the project, please visit the [fyne developer](https://developer.fyne.io/started/) site first to check the prerequisites.
+On Windows, it is recommended to install [TDM-GCC - tdm-gcc.tdragon.net](https://tdm-gcc.tdragon.net).

+If you have trouble, you can also exchange the `!ignore` and `ignore` in first line comment at the `/app/app_cli.go` and `/app/app_gui.go` file.
+Golang will then use the `app_cli.go` file to compile and ignores the GUI implementation completely.

 ## Dry-Run and Logging ##

 For dry-run with logging it is highly recommended, to use the following option: